Chauncey Stillman

-Chauncey Devereux Stillman (November 9, 1907 – January 24, 1989) was a philanthropist, art collector, conservationist, and banking heir.
-As one biographer noted, "He was one of the richest men of his generation, but he was never idle of indolent."
+Chauncey Devereux Stillman (November 9, 1907 – January 24, 1989) was an American philanthropist, art collector, conservationist, and banking heir.
+As one biographer noted, "He was one of the richest men of his generation, but he was never idle or indolent."

-He founded the Homeland Foundation (now Wethersfield Foundation) and its related Wethersfield Estate & Gardens in Dutchess County, New York, which is now listed on the National Register of Historic Places.
+He founded the Homeland Foundation, which later became the Wethersfield Foundation in support of Wethersfield Estate & Gardens in Dutchess County, New York, which is listed on the National Register of Historic Places.

 Early life

 Stillman was born in New York City to an affluent Episcopalian family.
-His parents were Mary Estelle Wight (1870 - 1925) and Charles Chauncey Stillman (1877 – 1926), who was a financier and one of Harvard University's "greatest benefactors."
+His parents were Mary Estelle Wight (1870–1925) and Charles Chauncey Stillman (1877–1926), who was a financier and one of Harvard University's "greatest benefactors."
 Two of his father's sisters married sons of William Rockefeller Jr. His paternal grandfather was James Jewett Stillman, a railroad magnate, president of the First National City Bank in New York City (now Citibank), and one of the wealthiest men in the United States.
 James Stillman was also a philanthropist and yachtsman.
 As one writer put it, "In their heyday, the Stillmans were New York royalty—not quite Carnegies, but fabulously rich."

 In February 1907, the family moved to a mansion at 9 East 67th Street in Manhattan, New York.
 This home was filled with art, including at least twelve old masters such as Rembrandt's Portrait of Titus.
 They also owned Kenridge, a large country estate at Cornwall-on-Hudson, New York.

 Stillman attended Harvard University, graduating in 1929.
 There, he was a member of Delphic Club.
 He was also the senior class odist, penning his class ode and reading it at the graduation ceremony.
 While he was at college, his mother, father, and brother all died of different causes.
 As a result, he was the heir to a vast fortune.
 Stillman was adrift for the rest of his twenties, "seeking a place and a purpose to call his own."
 He graduated with a master's degree from the Columbia University School of Architecture.
 While at Columbia, he joined the Fraternity of Delta Psi (St. Anthony Hall).

 In 1930 when his sister got married, Stillman moved out of his childhood home on 67th Street and into a new seven-room penthouse on 33 East 70th Street.